liamoc/learn-you-an-agda/pages/proofs.md

 Serious Proofs
 --------------

 Using this we can come up with some proofs of the algebraic properties of conjunction.
-The commutative property says that `A ∧ B ⇔ B ∧ A`, i.e the order of arguments does not matter.
+The commutative property says that $A \land B \Leftrightarrow B \land A$, i.e the order of conjuncts does not matter.
 Let's prove it:

 ~~~~~{.agda}
 ∧-comm′ : {P Q : Set} → (P ∧ Q) → (Q ∧ P)